 Hospice is covered by Medicare, Medicaid and most private insurance companies.
-Hospice is a financial relief to many with a life-limiting illness because services related to that illness, such as medication, equipment and supplies, are covered by hospice benefits–with few or no out-of-pocket expenses.
+Hospice is a financial relief to many because services related to the life-limiting illness, such as medication, equipment and supplies, are covered by hospice benefits–with few or no out-of-pocket expenses.

 Hospice is not as much a specific place, as a philosophy of care.
 Care is provided based on the patient’s needs and situation. it can be anywhere a patient calls home, including a nursing home or group home.

 It is your decision to receive hospice care, and you can revoke your participation in hospice at any time.
 There may be times where hospice is no longer appropriate, your condition may improve, or you may change your mind and decide to pursue treatment for your illness.
-You can also re-apply for hospice benefits at a later time if necessary.
+You can also re-apply for hospice benefits if necessary.

 Caring for a loved one who is seriously ill is never easy and can be challenging at times.
 Our staff is available around the clock to consult with you and visit as needed.
 Inpatient care is also available to give caregivers a break or treat patients whose needs have become too complex to be met at home.